OICR/PGMLab/README.md

 	make

 ###Result
-	The shared object "net/lib/libnet.so (.dynlib on OSX) will now exist
+	net/lib/libnet.so (.dynlib on OSX) has been generated

 ##Compiling C interface